Bernie Sanders Pens A Teenager’s Handbook On ‘Political Revolution’, DSA Members Quadruple In One Year

 At the start of his new book, Bernie Sanders wrote that he had won the hearts and minds of young people and was the favorite pick for president among this demographic when he ran for president in 2016.
 In Bernie’s new book, there will be many helpful tips for teenagers which come in the form of infographics about issues such as how money is used in politics and how to achieve income equality.

-Sanders also heaps praise on the teenagers of today in The Bernie Sanders Guide to Political Revolution and clearly believes that it is up to the youth now to set the tone for the future of America.
+Sanders also heaps praise on the teenagers of today in the Bernie Sanders Guide to Political Revolution and clearly believes that it is up to the youth now to set the tone for the future of America.

 “The current generation of young people is the smartest, most idealistic, and least prejudiced generation in the modern history of the United States.
 This is a generation that is prepared to think big and move this country in a very different direction than we have been traveling for years.”